tigershen23/python-starter-app/README.md

 For more configuration options and details, see the [configuration docs](https://github.com/charliermarsh/ruff#configuration).

-### mypy

-[mypy](http://mypy-lang.org/) is an optional static type checker for Python that aims to combine the benefits of dynamic (or "duck") typing and static typing.

-Rules are defined in the [`pyproject.toml`](pyproject.toml).

-For more configuration options and details, see the [configuration docs](https://mypy.readthedocs.io/).

 ### bandit

 [bandit](https://bandit.readthedocs.io/) is a tool designed to find common security issues in Python code.